hamidrezaghavami/Expense-Tracker/README.md

 node index.js

-The API will run at http://localhost:3000 (or your chosen port).
+The API will run at localhost:3000 (or your chosen port).

-🧩 ##Project Structure

-/Expense-Tracker
-├── index.js
-├── routes/
-├── controllers/
-├── data/       # JSON files for storing expenses
-└── README.md

 🔗 ##Project Link